Royal Terns With Sandwich Tern On Beach

 Fort De Soto Park

 A great location that is often featured on many photography websites and in magazines is Fort De Soto Park in Tierra Verde.
 The park has a very diversified environment which includes several miles of beaches.
-Fort De Soto Park sits at the end of Tampa Bay where it flows into the Gulf of Mexico.
+Fort De Soto Park sits at the end of Tampa Bay where it flows into the Gulf of America.
 In addition to the wide range of shore birds by the water, there are also hardwood areas where we often find warblers and songbirds.

 Hooded Warbler Resting On Branch Among Green Leaves